Lie groups and Lie algebras

 Finally, we note that Lie theory is an inherently synthetic subject.
 While the main technical tools ultimately boil down to various parts of algebra (notably linear algebra and the theory of noncommutative rings and modules, and, at more advanced stages, algebraic geometry), Lie theory also relies in important ways on analysis, differential equations, differential geometry and topology.
 Thus, while we try to recall basic notions from these subjects along the way, the reader will need some degree of dexterity with them, which increases as we dig deeper into the material.

-{\bf Acknowledgments.} The author is grateful to the students of the MIT courses ``Lie Groups and Lie algebras, I,II" in the academic year 2020/2021 for feedback on these notes.
-The work of the author was partially supported by the NSF grant DMS-DMS-2001318.
+{\bf Acknowledgments.} I'd like to thank David Vogan for inspiring me to write these notes and useful comments, and the students of the MIT courses ``Lie groups and Lie algebras, I,II" for feedback.
+I am especially grateful to Frank Wang and Atticus Wang for careful reading and many corrections to parts I and II, respectively.
+This work was partially supported by the NSF grant DMS-2001318.
+The latest version was cleaned up using ChatGPT-5.5.

-\centerline{ \bf Lie Groups and Lie algebras, I}
+\centerline{ \bf Lie groups and Lie algebras, I}